-Dr Rod Oliver CSIRO
+Dr Rod Oliver University of Adelaide

-Rod Oliver is a senior Principal Research Scientist and the Research Program Leader for Catchment Biogeochemistry and Aquatic Ecology in CSIRO Land and Water.
-He has 25 years experience in aquatic ecology working on reservoirs, lakes, rivers and wetlands.
+Rod Oliver had been a senior Principal Research Scientist in CSIRO Land and Water for 20 years.
+Recently, he joined the University of Adelaide, and continues to contribute to the LTIM Project as the Stream Metabolism Task Leader.
+Rod has 25 years experience in aquatic ecology working on reservoirs, lakes, rivers and wetlands.
 His research is aimed at understanding the effects of physical and chemical conditions on the population dynamics and community composition of phytoplankton, and how these interactions influence water quality, aquatic food webs, and ecosystem function.
 His current research is focussed on developing methods for assessing changes in the composition and activity of the micro-biota of riverine food webs using eco-physiological and molecular tools.
 This has included extensive use of stream metabolism measurements.
 He has numerous publications, including journal papers, articles, and book chapters.

-Zygmunt Lorenz CSIRO
+Zygmunt Lorenz SARDI